tobimori/kirby-baukasten/.github/README.md

 // >
 ```

-This function is part of the `baukasten-base` plugin.
+This function is part of the [`tobimori/kirby-spielzeug`](https://github.com/tobimori/kirby-spielzeug) plugin, which contains a encapsulated set of helpers & tools I use for my projects and serves as the independent foundation for Baukasten.

 ### Code Typing